 Web address: www.mapw.hss.kennesaw.edu

-- One copy of representative writing samples from both the concentration and the support area, not to exceed 25 pages;
+- One copy of representative sample of creative writing in the genre to be studied, not to exceed 25 double-spaced pages.

 Program of Study

 A Graduate Certificate in Creative Writing Program is offered through the Master of Arts in Professional Writing Program in the English Department, College of Humanities and Social Sciences, at Kennesaw State University.
 A unique four-course, non-degree program, its mission is to provide instruction and membership in a community of writers to qualified writing students in metro Atlanta and North Georgia who seek intensive creative writing practice but who do not want to matriculate in a graduate program.

 This Graduate Certificate program allows qualified writers to study in graduate-level writing workshops taught by professional writers on the Kennesaw State University faculty.